 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is the unit of account in ASC 606.
 For arrangements that contain multiple goods or services, we determine whether such goods or services are distinct performance obligations that should be accounted for separately in the arrangement.
-When allocating the transaction price in the arrangement, we may not have observable standalone sales for all of the performance obligations in these contracts; therefore, we exercise significant judgement when determining the standalone selling price of certain performance obligations.
+When allocating the transaction price in the arrangement, we may not have observable standalone sales for all of the performance obligations in these contracts.
 In order to estimate the standalone selling prices for products, we primarily rely on the expected cost-plus margin and adjusted market assessment approaches.
 We then recognize the revenue allocated to each performance obligation as the related performance obligation is satisfied as discussed below.

-• Sales of VOIs, net-Customers who purchase all vacation ownership products, whether paid in cash or financed, enter into multiple contracts, which we combine and account for as a single contract.
+Sales of VOIs, net - Customers who purchase all vacation ownership products, whether paid in cash or financed, enter into multiple contracts, which we combine and account for as a single contract.
 Revenue from VOI sales is recognized at the point in time when control of the VOI is transferred to the customer which is when the customer has executed a binding sales contract, collectability is reasonably assured, the purchaser's period to cancel for a refund has expired and the customer has the right to use the VOI.
 Revenue from sales of VOIs under construction is deferred until the point in time when construction activities are deemed to be completed, occupancy of the development is permissible, and the above criteria has been met.
 For financed sales, we estimate the variable consideration to be received under such contracts and recognize revenue net of amounts deemed uncollectible as the VOI is returned to inventory upon customer default.
 The variable consideration is estimated based on the expected value method, based on historical default rates, to the extent that it is probable that a significant reversal is not expected to occur.
 Variable consideration which has not been included within the transaction price is presented as a reserve on the financing receivable.
-See Note 7: Timeshare Financing Receivables for further information regarding our estimate of variable consideration.
+See Note 7: Timeshare Financing Receivables for additional information regarding our estimate of variable consideration.

-Vacation ownership product sales include revenue from the sale of VOIs, which in the case of the Diamond Collections, are represented by an annual or biennial allotment of points that can be utilized for vacations at Diamond resorts in our network for varying lengths of stay.
-Typical contracts include the sale of VOIs, certain sales incentives primarily in the form of additional points for use over a specified period of time ("Bonus Points"), and generally membership in the Clubs, each of which represent a separate and distinct performance obligation for which consideration is allocated based on the estimated stand-alone selling price of the sales incentives and membership dues.
+Vacation ownership product sales include revenue from the sale of VOIs, which in the case of the trust products, are represented by an annual or biennial allotment of points that can be utilized for vacations at resorts in our network for varying lengths of stay.
+Typical contracts include the sale of VOIs, certain sales incentives primarily in the form of additional points for use over a specified period of time ("Bonus Points"), and generally membership of Hilton Grand Vacations Club and Hilton Club exchange programs, Diamond points-based multi-resort timeshare clubs or HGV Max (collectively the "Clubs"), each of which represent a separate and distinct performance obligation for which consideration is allocated based on the estimated stand-alone selling price of the sales incentives and membership dues.
 We recognize revenue related to our VOIs when control of the points passes to the customer, which generally occurs after the expiration of the applicable statutory rescission period and after collectability is reasonably assured and the customer has the right to use the VOI.